atmoswing/atmoswing-user-manual/docs/app-optimizer/usage.rst

---cp-lon-step=step  Classic plus: steps in longitudes for the relevance map --cp-proceed-sequentially  Classic plus: proceed sequentially --ve-step=step_nb  Variables exploration: step to process --mc-runs-nb=n  Monte Carlo: number of runs
---ga-  All GAs options are described on the :ref:`genetic algorithms <genetic-algorithms>` page -n, --threads-nb=n  Number of threads to use
+--cp-lon-step=step  Classic plus: steps in longitudes for the relevance map --cp-proceed-sequentially  Classic plus: proceed sequentially --ve-step=step_nb  Variables exploration: step to process --mc-runs-nb=runs_nb  Monte Carlo: number of runs --ga-  All GAs options are described on the :ref:`genetic algorithms <genetic-algorithms>` page -n, --threads-nb=n  Number of threads to use
 -l, --local  Work in local directory